 Louie’s Legacy Animal Rescue, Inc. is a nonprofit and no-kill animal rescue based in Cincinnati, Ohio, and Staten Island, New York.
 It began in 2006 with a special little dog named Louie, who was rescued by Louie’s Legacy’s founder from a shelter that had a high euthanasia rate.
 Now, rescuing approximately 2,500 animals per year on average, Louie’s Legacy is one of the largest foster-based rescues in the country.

-Since 2002, Stop the Suffering has operated transport, sponsorship, foster, and adoption programs for animals in need in rural Ohio.
-They assist all companion pets but focus on animals overlooked by other groups, including seniors, pit bull type dogs, black dogs, and hounds.
-Their hearts are with senior dogs who are the ones most often left behind.
+Since 2002, Stop the Suffering has operated transport, sponsorship, foster, and adoption programs for needy animals in rural Ohio.
+They assist all companion pets but focus on animals other groups overlook, including seniors, pit bull-type dogs, black dogs, and hounds.
+Their hearts are with senior dogs, who are the ones most often left behind.